subhamhada/CDS.EXP-1/README.md

 Downloading and installing of vs code,(Hello world and calculator program)

 ## Theory -
+we study about downloading and installing of vs code and the start doing programs in it.

 These programs introduce fundamental concepts in C++ programming:

 Hello World: Demonstrates the basic structure of a C++ program and how to output text to the console.

 Sum: Shows how to perform arithmetic operations and calculate the sum of numbers.

 ## Code -